oporkka - Fotolia

 Source: Forrester Research

 Plus, web apps offer some security benefits over native mobile apps.
 Most of the data users access is not stored locally within the mobile app or on the device, making it more difficult for a breach to occur.
-The Web Storage standard, a new plug-in in HTML5, only stores information such as configuration data or the last page a user visited -- never usernames, passwords or other user-provided data.
+The Web Storage standard, a plug-in in HTML5, only stores information such as configuration data or the last page a user visited -- never usernames, passwords or other user-provided data.

 "With web apps, you generally aren't leaving a lot of data behind," Facemire says.